raksonibs/rbook/edits.md

   - Focused on general grammar and content changes, as some information is too inadequate to get a good picture of react (ie: the pros vs cons doesn't amplify the paper)
 - Second
   - did a general formatting edit to properly include sources, and make it appear more bookish
+  - updated the graphs and format (footnotes, justified margins)
+  - smaller grammar edits and some content changes to ending and beginning
+- Third